david-drew/OpenVINO-Custom-Layers/README.2019.md

 ![](https://latex.codecogs.com/gif.latex?cosh%28x%29%3D%5Cfrac%7Be%5E%7Bx%7D&plus;e%5E%7B-x%7D%7D%7B2%7D)

 ### Extension Generator (MEG)
 This tool generates extension source files with stubs for the core functions.
 To get the workable extension, you will add your implementation of these functions to the generated files.
-(KAT: How do we do that?
-Is that outlined in the steps below?
-This isn't totally clear...)

-### Steps to implement custom layers on Ubuntu 16.04  (KAT:  Only Ubuntu 10.04?
-Or could this be a generic Linux tutorial?)
+### Steps to implement custom layers on Ubuntu 16.04

 1. Prep and git clone this repository:<br>
     ```